dipeshkumarsah98/oracle19c-docker/README.md

 Running
 -------

-To use the sensible defaults:
+To use the sensible defaults (Run this command in git bash in windows):
 ```bash
 docker run \
 --name oracle19c --ulimit nofile=65536:65536 \